 The ACMD is modelled after several best-of-breed international collaborative consortiums and hubs that have been demonstrated to accelerate the development of medical solutions to market and adoption in clinical practice thereby delivering better patient outcomes and quality of life.

 Headquartered at St Vincent’s Hospital in the heart of Melbourne, the ACMD facility will be a purposefully designed landmark that stimulates connectivity and upskilling of our best scientists, engineers, clinicians, allied health, and industry professionals to transform ground-breaking biomedical research and technologies into new medical solutions - effectively enabling more of the "development" in research and development (R&D).

-New commercial products and
+New jobs and industry

 The ACMD will enable this pioneering work to happen faster and more effectively, bringing about new treatments for chronic disease sooner, to the benefit of more Australians.

 Breaking down the barriers to delivering healthtech innovations to the community

 A unique partnership among Australia's best universities, medical research institutes, and health services provider

 The ACMD initiative is founded by nine of Australia’s internationally recognised universities, medical research institutes, and hospital.